 If you have a bit more time, the Historic Dodge City Trolley Tours hits all the stops around town.
-Addintional admission.
+Additional admission.

 Know Before You Go

-- Boot Hill Museum features a variety show and a country-style dinner are closed for the 2020 season.
+- Boot Hill Museum features a variety show and a country-style dinner for an additional fee.